- Download our Moving to Mexico Guide (PDF)

 Scams in Mexico

-Perhaps most alarming to foreigners are kidnappings, or kidnapping scams, which try to elicit ransom money from families.
+Perhaps most alarming to foreigners are kidnappings, or kidnapping scams, which try to solicit ransom money from families.
 Expats in Mexico need to be careful of robbery, particularly when withdrawing money from ATMs or changing currency at a Bureau de Change.
 It's best to steer clear of ATMs when they are being refilled, as armed robberies during this process are common.

 Express kidnappings are a risk in Mexico.
 Criminals will kidnap their victims for a short amount of time, take them to an ATM and demand money.
 Victims are then usually released.
 Expats should be aware of this when withdrawing money.